Image

 A non-resident may not party hunt on a tag issued through the moose tag allocation process to an Ontario resident that is not their immediate relative.
 Immediate relative means grandparent, parent, spouse, child, sibling or grandchild (including equivalent step-family relationships).
 An attestation statement verifying the immediate relative relationship must be completed by the non-resident online or in person at a licence issuer or participating ServiceOntario location at the time the non-resident moose licence for an immediate relative is purchased.

-Non-residents are required to have hunter accreditation that is recognized by Ontario – refer to the hunting licence information section for more details.
+Non-residents are required to have hunter accreditation that is recognized by Ontario – go to the hunting licence information section for more details.

 Non-residents must employ 1 licensed guide for each 2 hunters when hunting moose in the Territorial District of Rainy River.
 WMUs with moose hunting seasons in the Territorial District of Rainy River are: 9B, 11A and parts of 7B and 12B (see WMU 3 map).

-Any hunter who receives a tag from an outfitter or is hunting in a party with another hunter who receives a tag from an outfitter must have a moose licence and be a registered guest of the outfitter.
-Each registered guest must and carry documentation provided by the outfitter to verify this (in addition to their Outdoors Card, moose licence and tag if applicable).
+Any hunter issued or party hunting on a tag from an outfitter must have a moose licence and be a registered guest of the outfitter.
+A registered guest must:

 How to properly identify a moose before you shoot